ehrishirajsharma/SwiftnessX/README.md

 **Portable Version:** The portable application allows installing the software on a portable device such as a USB - when you want to work upon different device.
 The current storage schema gives you an ability to use the same target’s data on multiple devices (with import/export) without creating same target with multiple instances.

-Windows:
-Linux:

 ## Installation

-The current version is especially designed for Windows users therefore, installation process is pretty straightforward - just use the installer and it will be installed under the applications section.
+The current version is specially designed for Windows users therefore, installation process is pretty straightforward - just use the installer and it will be installed under the applications section.

 For Linux users (it's a bit complex and we will try to fix it very soon), you will need to give permission to the app ; just `chmod +x swiftness-0.1.0.AppImage` for installer file and then open it (in first attempt, it will try to install) and then it will be ready to use.
 (Make sure you're extracting the app in a dedicated folder)